-- The Dragon: Whenever the Sternritters are shown as a group, he is at the head of the formation, commanding.
+- The Dragon: Whenever the Sternritter are shown as a group, he is at the head of the formation, commanding.
 He accompanies Yhwach almost everywhere and seems to be one of the few to hear his orders directly from the Emperor.
-Bazz-B claims no Sternritter would "bat an eyelash" should Haschwalth be announced Yhwach's successor, and Chapter 547 gives his title as "Grand Master".
+Bazz-B claims no Sternritter would "bat an eyelash" should Haschwalth be announced Yhwach's successor, and his title is "Grand Master" of the Sternritter.

 - Enigmatic Minion: His poker face makes it hard to read his intentions.
 He gave Kajomaru a Breaking Speech before killing him without any flicker of expression.
 During Yhwach's clash with Ichigo, he shows concern for Ichigo after Yhwach stabs him in the neck.
 The Sternritter think Haschwalth's Yhwach's rightful successor but he's unconcerned by their mutterings.
 It's strongly implied that he sympathizes with Uryuu's Kicked Upstairs status.

-- Long-Haired Pretty Boy: He has the longest hair of all the male Sternritters so far shown.
+- Long-Haired Pretty Boy: He has the longest hair of all the male Sternritter so far shown.

-- Only Six Faces: Give Haschwalth a haircut, some "my son consorts with Soul Reapers" lines under his eyes, and stick on a pair of glasses, and he could be Ryuuken's stoic Quincy twin.
+- Only Six Faces: Give Haschwalth a haircut, some "my son consorts with Soul Reapers" lines under his eyes, stick on a pair of glasses and he could be Ryuuken's stoic Quincy twin.

-- Warrior Therapist/Break Them by Talking: It was obvious Kajomaru was afraid to oppose him, so he turned that fear back on Kajomaru with a skillful analysis of Kajomaru's resolve.
+- Warrior Therapist/Break Them by Talking: During the first invasion, Kajomaru was clearly afraid to oppose him so Haschwalth turned that fear back on him with a skillful analysis of Kajomaru's resolve.

 "That's right, you're quite calm.
 So calm that you attacked him right away.
 Absolutely calm."

-Sternritter "D".
+Sternritter "D" of "The Deathdealing" and a member of Yhwach's Elite Guard, much to his own surprise.
 A calm, collected and bitingly sarcastic officer who acts as a mediator when arguments break out.
 He claims he's too lazy to get involved in any fight that will require effort instead being an easy victory.
 However, his true intentions are very difficult to pin down.

 - Deadpan Snarker: Whenever he wants to say something sarcastic or scathing about someone (like Bazz-B or the entirety of Squad 12), he usually does it in a calm, deadpan way.

-- Facial Markings: The corners of his eyes have black streams curving upwards and around his eyes, a style of makeup similar to that of Ikkaku (red streams) and Grimmjow (green and blue streams).
-His upper lip is also more swollen than any other Sternritter.
+- Facial Markings: Black streams curve upwards around his eyes from the corners, a style reminiscent of Ikkaku and Grimmjow's eye markings.
+His upper lip is more swollen than any other Sternritter.

 - Manipulative Bastard: He turned up at the 12th division just to play word games with Mayuri and had no intention of actually fighting.
 When he pretended to lure Mayuri into an obvious trap and Mayuri declined, he simply left.
 His true purpose for visiting the 12th division therefore remains a mystery.

-- Sarcasm Mode: As his above quote demonstrates, he mocked Bazz-B for his claiming to be calm despite nearly starting a fight.
+- Sarcasm Mode: He mocks Bazz-B for claiming to be calm despite nearly starting a fight.

 Her Quincy cross manifests as a short scimitar.
-She can make deadly explosions with her power and her Vollständig form lets her cause several explosions in all directions while donning large wings and a pentacle-shaped halo.
+She can make deadly explosions with her power and her Vollständig form enables her to cause explosions in all directions, whilst donning wings and a pentacle-shaped halo.